 One popular defense in a vehicular assault case is involuntary intoxication.
 This is a defense that can negate the intent element of vehicular assault.
 In essence, the defendant argues that he or she became unwillingly intoxicated and did not intend to do the crime.
 Whether this defense is appropriate depends on the facts of your case.
 Consult with an experienced attorney for more information about the available defenses.

-If you need assistance with a criminal law matter, contact Spencer and Jensen, PLLC.
+If you need assistance with a criminal law matter, contact T.R.
+Spencer Law Office.
 The law firm can help defend you in cases involving felonies or misdemeanors.